demba/testrepo/README.md

 ## checkout on a `commit`

 The whole of the current directory is made to look like what it did at the time of said commit.
+Any changes made to files here cannot be part of the current branch's history.
+A new branch must be created to record the changes, and then a `merge` of some kind done to incorporate the changes into `master`

 # testrepo